cjy-1122/cjy-1122/README.md

 - 👋 Hi, I’m @cjy-1122
-- 👀 I’m interested in c语言
+- 👀 I’m interested in c++
-- 🌱 I’m currently learning c语言
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on 同学
+- 💞️ I’m looking to collaborate on partner
 - 📫 How to reach me 346075378@qq.com

 <!---